nguyendangvietanh/nguyendangvietanh.github.io/content/coauthors/Kanty_RABENOROSOA/index.md

-Kanty Rabenorosoa holds the M.S. degree (2007) in electrical engineering from INSA Strasbourg, FR and the Ph.D. in automatic control (2010) from Univ. de Franche-Comte, FR.
+Kanty Rabenorosoa holds the M.S. degree (2007) in electrical engineering from INSA Strasbourg, FR and the Ph.D. in automatic control (2010) from Univ. de Franche-Comté, FR.
 He was a postdoc fellow at
 LIRMM (2011/2012) within ARAKNESS european project.

 He is currently Associate Professor at FEMTO-ST